E-commerce SEO: How to Drive More Traffic to Your Online Store

 For example, if you sell gardening supplies, you could optimize the product page for search queries (also called keywords) like “gardening gloves” or “gardening soil.”
 In so doing, you could increase the chances of potential customers finding your page, clicking on it, and making a purchase.

-Improving your e-commerce site’s SEO is important for ranking higher in search engine results and increasing your brand’s visibility, enhancing the buying experience, inspiring site visitors’ trust, boosting sales, and more.
+Improving your e-commerce site’s SEO is important for ranking higher in search engine results and increasing your brand’s visibility, enhancing the buying experience, attracting more organic traffic and inspiring site visitors’ trust, boosting sales, and more.

 There are several ways to improve your e-commerce site’s performance, including:

-• Adding written content to your site that supports customers in making a purchase decision
+• Adding written content to your site that supports customers in making a purchase decision.
+What do customers need to know about your products and services?
+What questions or hesitations do they have that the content on your site can address?

 How to create your e-commerce SEO strategy

-In this section, you will begin building an e-commerce SEO strategy for your online store.
+In this section, you'll learn how to build an e-commerce SEO strategy for your online store.
 Monitor SEO results regularly and update your strategy accordingly.

 1. Conduct an e-commerce SEO audit.

 • Your site’s internal search engine.
-Check that when visitors type in search queries to find information or products on your site, the search yields relevant URLs.
+Check that when visitors type in search queries into your site's search bar to find information or products, the search yields relevant URLs.

-• Content quality.
-Does the content reflect your brand values and offer site visitors unique and relevant information?
+• Content.
+Do you offer quality content that reflects your brand values and offers site visitors unique and relevant information?

 • Backlinks.
 Do you have high-quality, authoritative sites linking back to your content?